How to Write a Good Descriptive Essay

 - What details would be most effective for creating a vivid and memorable impression for readers and to convey your own perspective and emotion?

 - Do you think you have been sufficiently descriptive and provided sufficient details to enable readers to get a full and vivid picture?

 - Has any small but vital detail been omitted?

 - Do your descriptions contain any unnecessary or surplus details?

 - Do the words you have chosen properly convey your perspective and/or emotion?

 - Have you ordered your paragraphs as effectively as possible?

-- Have you focused each individual paragraph on a single description or one aspect of your overall description?
+- Have you focused each paragraph on a single description or one aspect of your overall description?